Azure generation 2 virtual machines (VMs) are now generally available

 Published date: 04 November, 2019

 Generation 2 Azure VMs are now generally available.
 Generation 2 VMs use the new UEFI-based boot architecture, as opposed to the BIOS-based architecture used by generation 1 VMs.
-With these VMs you will now be able to:
+With these VMs you’ll now be able to:

 - Build larger VMs (up to 12 TBs).